Published on August 31st, 2015 | by Daniel Nikulin1

 Repositioning Cruises – The Secret to the Best Cruise Deals

 Every year, generally spring and fall, cruise lines need to move their floating resorts from one part of the world to another.
-Seasoned cruisers know that this is prime time to find that deal of a lifetime as repositioning cruises are often the best value cruises around.
+Seasoned cruisers know that this is prime time to find that deal of a lifetime, as repositioning cruises are often the best value cruises around.

-To meet high season demands, most ships must move from one part of the world to another.
-During the spring, ships will sail from the Caribbean or Mexico to the Mediterranean for the summer months then sail back in the fall for the winter season.
+To chase the sun and to meet high season demands, most ships must relocate.
+During the spring, ships will sail from the Caribbean or Mexico to the Mediterranean for the summer months, then sail back to Mexico and the Caribbean in the fall for the winter season.

-Exclusive sailings aren’t as itinerary driven as typical sailings, keeping cruise rates low, while port-of-call heavy itineraries remain more popular.
+Exclusive repositioning sailings aren’t as itinerary driven as typical sailings, keeping cruise rates low, while port-of-call heavy itineraries remain more popular.
 As the rates include your daily tidied cabin, all meals and snacks as well as your entertainment for over 2 weeks, the value is incredible!

-Now, before you jump for your credit card and book, there are a few things to consider:
+Now, before you jump for your credit card and book, there are a few things to consider.

 As you aren’t buying a flight and cruise deal, it is important to plan and budget for a one-way flight home at the end of it all.
-While an additional cost, this can open up great options as well, by offering you flexibility to return whenever and from wherever you like.
-As many countries require proof of a flight home (or a way out) as you’re entering their country, it may be wise to buy your one-way flight home before embarking on your cruise.
+While an additional cost, this can open up great options as well, offering you the flexibility to return whenever and from wherever you like.
+As most countries require you to have proof of a flight (or a train, boat, etc.) out of their country to get in, it is imperative you buy your one-way flight home before embarking on your cruise.

-Although not a great sightseeing opportunity, it is the perfect chance for a first time cruiser wondering what it’s like to cruise, if not a fun weekend getaway.
-And if you’ve still got a few days to fill, rent a car and drive into wine country, Los Angeles or San Diego.
-Odd duration sailings can be interesting if you’re creative.
+Although not a great sightseeing opportunity, it is the perfect chance for a first-time cruiser wondering what it’s like to cruise, if not a fun weekend getaway.
+And if you’ve still got a few days to fill, rent a car and drive into wine country, Los Angeles or San Diego, before flying back home.
+Odd-duration sailings can be interesting if you’re creative.

 Another tip in finding a great cruise deal is looking at the first or last sailing in a cruise line’s program.
-As the weather on these sailings can still be suspect, they are usually the least expensive departures.
+As the weather on these sailings can still be suspect, they are usually the least expensive departures, even in advance.
 For an even bigger bang for your buck, combine a repositioning cruise with either the first or last regular sailing.

-So now that you know what cruise junkies have known for years, jump in.
-Cruise lines may market these as “trans-Atlantic” sailings or a Panama Canal cruise and they may be sometimes hard to find but with a little research and creativity (or a good travel agent), repositioning cruises can be the deal you’ve always hoped to find.
+So, now that you know what cruise junkies have known for years, jump in.
+Cruise lines may market these as “trans-Atlantic” sailings or a Panama Canal cruise, and they may be sometimes hard to find, but with a little research and creativity (or a good travel agent), repositioning cruises can be the deal you’ve always hoped to find.